flutter/website/src/resources/platform-adaptations.md

 Since text fields require user input,
 their design should follow platform conventions.

-One way to implement a platform-specific `TextField` in Flutter is to adapt the styling of the
+To implement a platform-specific `TextField` in Flutter, you can adapt the styling of the
 Material `TextField`.

 ```dart